wp-plugins/landing-pages-builder/readme.txt

 == Screenshots ==

-1. View all your landing pages in the `Landing Pages` dashboard
+01. View all your landing pages in the `Landing Pages` dashboard
+02. Choose the landing page template that's best for you
-2. Quickly create a landing page and preview it at the same time
+03. Quickly create a landing page and preview it at the same time
-3. Edit what the landing page looks like after submitting the form
+04. Edit what the landing page looks like after submitting the form
-4. View the landing page report (1)
+05. View the landing page report (1)
-5. View the landing page report (2)
+06. View the landing page report (2)
-6. Add your landing page to your wordpress site, Facebook, Twitter or any other site
+07. Add your landing page to your wordpress site, Facebook, Twitter or any other site
-7. Use the shortcode provided to use the landing page on your wordpress site
+08. Use the shortcode provided to use the landing page on your wordpress site
-8. Add the shortcode to any wordpress page or post
+09. Add the shortcode to any wordpress page or post
-9. View the landing page on your site
+10. View the landing page on your site

 == Upgrade Notice ==